 The future of beauty and the brands leading the way

 Thanks to social media and selfie culture, the beauty industry is booming.
 But, our obsessive inclination to post pouty photos isn’t the only trend dictating our purchase decisions; an ever-growing demand for smart cosmetics is emerging in parallel to the plethora of natural, mindful and holistic cosmetics already hitting the mainstream.
-Not to mention an increasingly inclusive discussions about what ‘natural’ beauty really means.
+Not to mention an increasingly inclusive discussion about what ‘natural’ beauty really means.

 Greater availability of information means that people care about what the products they buy represent.
 And they want the world to know about their new-found conscious and considered consumerism.

 These are the brands fuelling the current beauty trends:

 Socially smart cosmetics

 One brand trailblazing their way into the future is L’Oreal.
 The beauty giant’s chief digital officer Lubomira Rochet firmly believes that Artificial Intelligence will transform the future of marketing.
 With a focus on learning more about their consumers, L’Oreal have recently launched an AI-powered Facebook Messenger.